glebzlat/Polygen/docs/docs/language-reference.md

 ```

 Zero or more `*` and one or more `+` quantifiers are possessive, i.e.
-the expression `'a'* 'a'` would fail, because the expression `'a'*` does not
+the expression `'a'* 'a'` would fail because the expression `'a'*` consumes
-backtrack.
+all matching text and does not backtrack.

 ## Cut

-Cut is an experimental feature that allows to wipe the previous parsing history
+Cut is an experimental feature that allows to wipe previous parsing history and
-and ensures that the following token either succeeds, or, if it fails, the
+ensures that the following token either succeeds or, if it fails, the parsing
-parsing process terminates.
-It improves error reporting of the parser and may
+process terminates.
+It improves error reporting and may decrease the space
-decrease the space consumption, albeit it should be used with care, because,
+consumption, albeit it should be used with care because, inserted in the wrong
-inserted in the wrong place, it easily can change the meaning of the grammar.
+place, it easily can change the meaning of the grammar.

-Cut is represented by the caret `^` character.
+Cut is represented by caret `^` character.

 Cut can be inserted after a token or a sequence of tokens if there is no
 other expression that starts with the same token or sequence and reachable at
 this position.

-For example, the second alternative of the `Char` rule is unreachable, because
+For example, second alternative of the `Char` rule is unreachable, because
 if the `'n'` string literal fails, parser will never backtrack to try the
 `'\\' 'r'` sequence.